Saudi Arabia–United States relations: Notable diplomatic visits

 After President George W. Bush's two visits to Saudi Arabia in 2008—which was the first time a U.S. president visited a foreign country twice in less than four months—and after King Abdullah's three visits to the U.S.—2002, 2005, and 2008— relations reached their peak.
 The two nations have expanded their relationship beyond oil and counter-terrorism efforts.
 For example, King Abdullah has allocated funds for young Saudis to study in the United States.
 One of the most important reasons that King Abdullah has given full scholarships to young Saudis is to give them western perspective and to impart a positive impression of Saudi Arabia on the American people.
 On the other hand, President Bush has discussed the world economic crisis and what the U.S.–Saudi relationship can do about it.
 During meetings with the Saudis, the Bush administration took Saudi policies very seriously because of their prevalent economic and defensive presence in the region and their great media influence on the Islamic world.
 The two leaders have made many decisions that deal with the security, economic, and business aspects of the relationship.

 In early 2018, the Crown Prince Mohammad bin Salman, who is proficient in English, visited the United States where he met with many top politicians, business people, and Hollywood stars, including President Donald Trump, Bill and Hillary Clinton, Henry Kissinger, Bill Gates, Jeff Bezos and George W. Bush.

 From May 13 to 14, 2025, President Trump visited Saudi Arabia as the first stop of his visit to the three Gulf Arab countries, with a $600 billion commitment from Saudi Arabia to invest in America.
 Trump praised the development of Gulf Arab countries at the investment forum and slammed his predecessors for interfering in the internal affairs of Arab countries.
 In Riyadh, Trump also with a surprise announcement that the United States will lift long-standing sanctions on Syria, and met with Syrian President Ahmed al-Sharaa in the presence of Saudi Crown Prince MBS.

-Saudi Crown Prince Mohammed bin Salman is scheduled to undertake his second visit to Washington, D.C. in seven years in late November 2025 for a working meeting with U.S. President Donald Trump, according to a White House official.
-This visit occurs as Trump encourages nations to participate in the Abraham Accords.
-Saudi Arabia has repeatedly stated that any normalization of relations with Israel depends on a definitive pathway to the establishment of a Palestinian state alongside Israel.
+Saudi Crown Prince Mohammed bin Salman made his second visit to Washington, D.C. in seven years in late November 2025, holding a working meeting with U.S. President Donald Trump.
+During the Crown Prince's visit to the White House, the two sides reached several cooperation agreements covering key minerals, artificial intelligence, and defense.
+Trump indicated that the US would sell F-35 fighter jets to Saudi Arabia.
+Saudi Arabia stated that normalization of relations with Israel depends on finding a clear path to Palestinian statehood alongside Israel, ruling out the possibility of joining the Abraham Accords in the short term.